 Centuries of tradition, elaborate yet elegant costume and an air of old-fashioned politeness had made a young girl seem much older than she was.
 I don’t think I’ve ever felt so much reverence for such a young stranger before.

-But Japan leads one to feel a great respect for everything, because respect is evident in everything the Japanese do.
-They are a mindful people at heart.
+I got the impression that Japan leads one to feel a great respect for everything, because respect is evident in many things the Japanese do.
+I felt that they are a mindful people at heart.

 Monochrome in Colour